 Matcha, matcha, matcha.
 Lately, you see its vibrant green hue coloring the internet everywhere with various photos of tantalizing matcha recipes that range from matcha teas to even matcha ice cream.
 But what is matcha?
-Matcha is a type of green tea from Japan that is cultivated and prepared as a powder in order to release its concentrated matcha health benefits, intense color, and flavor!
+Matcha is a type of green tea from Japan that is cultivated and prepared as a powder in order to release its concentrated matcha health benefits, intense color and flavor!

 In the 12th century, these practices and teas were brought to Japan by Zen Buddhist monks.
 It became less popular in China and gained popularity in Japan becoming a sign of social status and in tea ceremonies.
 It was not until the late 12th century that it became a widely popular beverage.
 To this day the Japanese tea ceremony, Chanoyu, is a spiritual tradition that literally translates to “the way of tea.”

-Matcha consumed today in America is done so in a much more casual way, but it is important to keep in mind the traditional Japanese tea ceremony where the preparation of matcha comes from.
+Matcha consumed today in America is done so in a much more casual way, but it is helpful to keep in mind the traditional Japanese tea ceremony where the preparation of matcha comes from.
 As we enjoy our matcha we can embrace the mindfulness of the drink and the Zen belief that every encounter is unique and can never be reproduced.
-Beyond drinking tea, this means that each moment and experience, each cup of matcha, can not be replicated and should truly be treasured.
+Beyond drinking tea, this means that each moment and experience, each cup of matcha, cannot be replicated and should truly be treasured.
 Life is in the present moment.